TashiniRebeca/portfolio-website/README.md

+This website is basically includes my skills and the work I have done so far in my career and created using React.js

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.